-Errors such as a DRAM failure or power loss notification indicate that a controller level failure has occurred during the processing of a command.
-The status code of the completion queue entry should indicate an Internal Error status code.
-Host software shall ignore any data transfer associated with the command.
+If a controller level failure (e.g., a DRAM failure) occurs during the processing of a command, then the controller should abort the command with a status code of Internal Error.
+Any data transfer associated with the command may be incomplete or incorrect, and therefore any transferred data should not be used for any purpose other than error reporting or diagnosis.
 The host may choose to re-submit the command or indicate an error to the higher level software.